loopbackio/loopback-next/docs/site/DataSource-generator.md

 ### Synopsis

-Adds new [DataSource](Datasources.md) class and config files to a LoopBack application.
+Adds a new [DataSource](Datasources.md) class and config files to a LoopBack application.

 ```sh